The Murder of Roger Ackroyd: Stage play

+Alibi

 The book formed the basis of the earliest adaptation of any work of Christie's when the play, Alibi, adapted by Michael Morton, opened at the Prince of Wales Theatre in London on 15 May 1928.
 It ran for 250 performances with Charles Laughton as Poirot.
 Laughton also starred in the Broadway run of the play, retitled The Fatal Alibi, which opened at the Booth Theatre on 8 February 1932.
 The American production was not as successful and closed after just 24 performances.

 Alibi inspired Christie to write her first stage play, Black Coffee.
 Christie, with her dog Peter, attended the rehearsals of Alibi and found its "novelty" enjoyable.
 However, "she was sufficiently irritated by the changes to the original to want to write a play of her own."